The clitoris has been the subject of bad jokes, Broadway plays, art installations, Ted Talks, and countless Cosmo articles.

 Once you have found a rhythm that works for you, put it on repeat.
 Check in with yourself.
 Follow what feels good and shift what doesn’t.
 If you have an audience, use your words.
 Exist in the moment.
 Remind yourself the end goal isn’t orgasm.
 It’s self-discovery.
 It’s pleasure.
 Be patient.
 Be kind.
 Be curious.

-The World Health Organization put it perfectly, “sexual health is fundamental to the overall health and well-being of individuals, couples and families, and to the social and economic development of communities and countries.”
+The World Health Organization put it perfectly, “sexual health is fundamental to the overall health and well-being of individuals, couples, and families, and to the social and economic development of communities and countries.”
 That rings especially true to those with a clitoris.
 Outside of the many physical and mental benefits of an orgasm, it deserves to be studied and discussed simply because it feels good to half of the Earth’s population.
 Why else would the origins of the word clitoris mean “to rub”?
 Let’s make up for lost time and begin stimulating some of your 8,000 nerve endings.

 Further Reading: